+THE SPEAKER: My name's Anna — how much water is this solar thing going to be using to run?

+MR. RANDY SCHROEDER: Oh okay.
+Well, as Daniel just said a short time ago, if the concentrating solar power (CSP) option is developed, the concentrating solar power option which uses more water, would use up to eight hundred acre feet per year of water and if the photovoltaic (PV) option was selected, the photovoltaic option would use about 50-acre feet per year.

+MS. AMY HEUSLEIN: Randy, do you have a comparison of what eight hundred acre feet would look like versus 50 acre feet?
+How many swimming pools as an example or —

+THE SPEAKER: Football field.

-114 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 your head so people understand how much that -- how much 2 water that is?
-3 MR. RANDY SCHROEDER: Yeah, I mean, the easiest 4 reference is in acre feet.
-Eight hundred acre feet would be 5 enough water to cover an acre eight hundred feet high.
-6 That's eight hundred acre feet.
-And then 50-acre feet, same 7 thing up to 50 feet high.
-So one's roughly 20 times greater 8 than the other.
-9 MR. VERNON LEE: Please, once more.
-If I 10 understand, what I'm saying: Does the reservation, do we 11 buy the white man.
-We got to buy it, water?
-12 MR. RANDY SCHROEDER: No. 13 MR. VERNON LEE: It's not good?
-14 MR. RANDY SCHROEDER: No. The reservation is 15 providing the water.
-16 MR. VERNON LEE: Uh-huh.
-17 MR. RANDY SCHROEDER: It's the reservation's water 18 they're providing to the project.
-19 MR. VERNON LEE: Is that right?
+MS. AMY HEUSLEIN: — football field, something like that that you can throw out there off the top of your head so people understand how much water that is?

+MR. RANDY SCHROEDER: Yeah, I mean, the easiest reference is in acre feet.
+Eight hundred acre feet would be enough water to cover an acre eight hundred feet high.
+That's eight hundred acre feet.
+And then 50-acre feet, same thing up to 50 feet high.
+So one's roughly 20 times greater than the other.

+MR. VERNON LEE: Please, once more.
+If I understand what I'm saying: Does the reservation, do we have to buy water from outside sources?

+MR. RANDY SCHROEDER: No.

+MR. VERNON LEE: The water is not coming from outside the reservation?

+MR. RANDY SCHROEDER: No. The reservation is providing the water.

+MR. VERNON LEE: Uh-huh.

+MR. RANDY SCHROEDER: The reservation's water they're providing to the project.

+MR. VERNON LEE: Is that right?
 Wow.

-20 MR. DANIEL MENAHEM: To clarify, reservation owns 21 25-acre feet of surface water and the rights of 25-acre feet 22 to groundwater.
+MR. DANIEL MENAHEM: To clarify, the reservation owns 25-acre feet of surface water and the rights of 25-acre feet to groundwater.
 We're looking to tap the groundwater.

-23 MR. RANDY SCHROEDER: Anyone else?
-24 Well, we do have these posters set up here, and 25 there will be people around the room to answer anymore Page 41 Sousa Court Reporters 702-765-7100
+MR. RANDY SCHROEDER: Anyone else?

+Well, we do have these posters set up here, and there will be people around the room to answer any more detailed and specific questions you might have.
-115 Deposition of: Moapa Public Meeting U.S. Bureau of Indian Affairs & The Moapa Band of Paiute Indians 1 detailed and specific questions you might have.
 Yes?

-2 THE SPEAKER: What are we going to do with the 13-BIO 1 3 Desert Tortoise that are found in the area?
-Are they going 4 to be relocated or just stay kept in this area?
-5 MR. RANDY SCHROEDER: Well, that's one of the 6 things we'll be working through with the Fish & Wildlife 7 service to determine whether or not they need to be 8 translocated or if they can be dealt with in place.
-That's 9 part of that process, yeah.
+THE SPEAKER: What are we going to do with the Desert Tortoise that are found in the area?
+Are the Desert Tortoise going to be relocated or just stay kept in this area?

+MR. RANDY SCHROEDER: Well, that's one of the things we'll be working through with the Fish & Wildlife Service to determine whether or not the Desert Tortoise need to be translocated or if the Desert Tortoise can be dealt with in place.
+That's part of that process, yeah.
 Okay.

-10 If no one else has any other questions, then like 11 I said, feel free to stick around and ask some questions.
-12 More details on the project itself.
-And then the process 13 over here that Amy was talking about.
+If no one else has any other questions, then like I said, feel free to stick around and ask some questions.
+More details on the project itself.
+And then the process over here that Amy was talking about.
 Yes, sir?

-14 MR. VERNON LEE: Me?
+MR. VERNON LEE: Me?
 Yes.
-I heard, also, the 15 woman that drilled the wells here, I heard that they had to 16 cut them off and cut them off, made them less?
+I heard, also, the woman that drilled the wells here, I heard that the woman had to cut them off and cut them off, made the wells less?
 I heard.
-I 17 don't know for true.
+I don't know for true.
 I heard that.

-18 MR. RANDY SCHROEDER: Yeah, I don't know anything 19 about that.
-20 MR. VERNON LEE: I just know the wells, I had to 21 check it.
-I don't know how many it is.
+MR. RANDY SCHROEDER: Yeah, I don't know anything about that.

+MR. VERNON LEE: I just know the wells, I had to check the wells.
+I don't know how many wells there are.
 I won't know.

-22 MR. RANDY SCHROEDER: Okay.
+MR. RANDY SCHROEDER: Okay.
 Okay.
-Thank you all 23 very much.
-And like I said, stick around ask some 24 questions.
-25 (The proceedings concluded at 6:28 P.M.)
+Thank you all very much.
+And like I said, stick around to ask some questions.The proceedings concluded at 6:28 P.M.
 Page 42 Sousa Court Reporters 702-765-7100